 Second, the place smells of sadness and despair.
 They try to cover it up with bright signs and happy slogans, but the sadness and despair can’t be concealed.
 As Dana noted, this isn’t stuff that anybody wanted to lose.
 Nobody thinks to themselves, “We’ll be in Hawaii for a week so I’ll take along all the things I plan to donate to Goodwill when I get back.”
-Nope, this is the good stuff.
-That’s why it’s such a horrible place.
+Nope, this place has the good stuff.
+That’s why it’s so horrible.
+Hey here’s an idea.
 When the bag resurfaces, how about you just call up the poor slob who “lost” it and offer to return it?
 Seems pretty reasonable to us.

-Anyway, we don’t know any songs about how airlines sell—for money—the personal stuff that they lose and then falsely label “unclaimed,” but Canadian folk singer Dave Carroll did do a classic video after United Airlines broke his guitar.
-It’s sort of off topic, but either way it’s a good one.
+Anyway, we don’t know any songs about how airlines sell—for money—the personal stuff that they negligently lose and then falsely label “unclaimed,” but Canadian folk singer Dave Carroll did do a classic video after United Airlines broke his guitar.
+It’s sort of on topic and sort of off topic, but either way it’s a good one.

 Screw all of you Ms. Irlwegs and guitar-breaking bag-stealing airlines everywhere.

 Ok, that’s out of our system.
 The good times at Joe Wheeler start soon.
 Wooooo!